 Work-Study is a form of financial aid funded by the federal government which helps students meet educational expenses through part-time employment during the academic year.
 These jobs may be located on or off campus.
-Students are notified whether or not they have work-study on their Award Letter.
+Students are notified whether or not they have work-study on their Award Letter or through SHU Awards.
 One common misconception about this program is that students study while on the job.
 Legally, the federal government stipulates work-study wages are paid only for hours actually worked.
-Students are not permitted to work more than 15 hours in a single week.
 Having received work-study in the past does not guarantee future funding, therefore, under no circumstances should a department hire a student or should a student accept a job and begin working until the student receives and returns a completed Referral Form to Student Financial Assistance.

 Please refrain from sending global emails for job openings.
 To post a job, please contact Sue Esposito in Student Financial Assistance at email@example.com.
 A complete list of available jobs is located on the website.
 This list is updated frequently.
 Students contact and make appointments with supervisors in areas of interest for possible employment.
 Students should bring their Referral Form and school schedule to the interview.
 If hired, the completed Referral Form is returned to Student Financial Assistance before work begins.

 The University is committed to providing an environment that is conducive to hiring and retaining productive student workers.

 - Delegate duties for student employees in accordance with the job descriptions.

 - Establish a work schedule that does not interfere with student's class schedules.

 - Refrain from having students perform your personal business on the job.